 So, you’re finally graduating after years of rigorous study.
 Way to go!

 The thing is…

 Diving straight into the typical 9-5 sounds pretty meh.
 Especially after drooling over photos of stunning destinations on Instagram and hearing all the buzz about this so-called ‘digital nomad lifestyle’…

 You’ve just got one problem:

 But fear not, my wanderlusting friend.
 In this post, I’ll show you how to travel after college with no money (even if you have student debt).

-Turns out, it’s not as hard as you think.
+Turns out, if you know how to live cheaply, it’s not as hard as you think.

 Let’s dive in.